The Ketogenic Diet is now the #1 searched diet in America.

 They called it the “Sacred Disease.”
-A disease so powerful and spiritual it could not be healed.
-Seizures were anger from above – too terrifying to be from the physical world.
+A disease so powerful it could not be healed.

-"I am about to discuss the disease called 'sacred.'
-It is not, in my opinion, any more divine or more sacred than other diseases, but has a natural cause, and its supposed divine origin is due to men's inexperience and to their wonder at its peculiar character."
+It is not, in my opinion, any more divine or more sacred than other diseases, but has a natural cause, and its supposed divine origin is due to men's inexperience.”

-That mindset change is one of the greatest breakthroughs in medical history.
-You could say it laid the foundation for all advances to come.
+That mindset change is one of the great breakthroughs in medical history.

-Another Hippocrates text, Of the Epidemics, tells the story of a man seized by epileptic convulsions.
+Hippocrates tells the story of a man seized by epileptic convulsions in Of the Epidemics.

-Hippocrates prescribed complete abstinence from food and drink.
-And low and behold, he was cured.
+He prescribed the man complete abstinence from food and drink.
+And shortly after, he was cured.

-What Hippocrates had discovered was the power of ketones.
-And we have our first historically recorded use of therapeutic ketosis.
+What Hippocrates discovered was the power of ketones (which fuel the body when food runs short).
+And we have our first recorded use of therapeutic ketosis.